brcck/javascript-exercises/README.md

 ## book_titles
 Learned the hard way that if a class has a setter, it also *needs* a getter, otherwise trying to access your properties will always return 'undefined.'

+## caesar
+Found out that JavaScript's modulo operator is what one might consider "broken," when given a negative number.
+I do not want `-3 % 5 = -3`.
+I want `-3 % 5 = 2`!